DocNow/docnow/docs/cloud/aws.md

   * Select blueprint:  "OS Only"
   * Select: either Ubuntu (18.04) or Centos (7)
   * Change SSH Key Pair: Selecte "Create New"
-    * Give your keys a name (example: LighSailKeyPair)
+    * Give your keys the name DocNowLighSailKeyPair
     * Download your keys
     * Move key file to Documents directory
   * Choose the US$10 option